 This NY slang word makes me laugh sometimes.
-You will hear New Yorkers use this one by saying, “I’m Gucci” which basically means I am good, all is good in the hood!
+You will hear New Yorkers use this one by saying, “I’m Gucci” which basically means I am good; all is good in the hood!
 This word has definitely made its way around the globe with popular rap songs.

 - You: Want some pizza?
 New Yorker: Na, I’m gucci.

-- I’m hyped to go to the concert!
+- I’m hyped about going to the concert!

 - I’m hyped to see you!

 Saying Hollywood is more of a Brooklyn/Staten Island stereotype slang phrase in my opinion.
 It always reminds me of my uncle since it’s one of his favorite terms.